 We review and respond to every proposed development project across the private lands of Tuolumne County, plus all large projects in Calaveras County.

-We monitor livestock grazing on public lands in the region - measuring meadow grasses and photographing meadow systems that are suffering from over-grazing, stream bank damage, or meadow down-cutting.
+We monitor livestock grazing on public lands in the region - measuring meadow grasses and photographing meadow systems that are suffering from over-grazing, stream bank damage, or meadow erosion.

-Each year CSERC presents free slide show programs about water, wildlife, and forests to more than 8,000 students or members of community groups.
+Each year CSERC presents free slide show programs about water, wildlife, and forests to thousands of students or members of community groups.
 (Learn about CSERC's Educational programs)

 Our center runs public education ads in newspapers to promote Nature's needs and to raise regional residents' awareness about local environmental issues.
 We keep our website up to date with current news about environmental issues, and maintain a social media presence to further spread awareness.